Loading...

 Traditional hosting companies sell you space on hardware they own.
 Cloudways does something different.
 When you create a server through Cloudways, it provisions a virtual machine on your chosen cloud provider and installs its own optimized stack on top.
 That stack includes Apache or Nginx, MySQL or MariaDB, PHP-FPM, Redis, Memcached, and Varnish.
 You interact with the Cloudways platform through a custom dashboard rather than a raw cloud console.
 For a budget-tier alternative with a different trade-off (in-house control panel, lower entry price, no dedicated tier), the Hostinger guide is the right comparison.

 This matters because it removes the two biggest barriers to cloud hosting.
 First, you do not need to know Linux system administration.
-Second, you avoid the unpredictable billing that comes with raw cloud providers - Cloudways charges a flat monthly rate per server with no bandwidth surprises.
+Second, you avoid the unpredictable billing that comes with raw cloud providers.
+Cloudways charges a flat monthly rate per server with no bandwidth surprises.
+You get cloud-grade infrastructure without needing to touch a terminal or read AWS invoices line by line.

 Cloudways Pricing